bkader/ci-theme/README.md

 # CodeIgniter Theme Library
 There are plenty of CodeIgniter template library.
 I tried most of them and I must say that they rock.
 Though, I had to make my own that suits my needs and that may be easy to implement, easy to understand and easy to use.

+### UPDATED (2018/01/14 @ 05:00 AM).
+I have added [Event](https://github.com/ericbarnes/CodeIgniter-Events) so themes would be able to enqueue their own CSS files, JS files an meta tags.
+They can even manipulate html and body classes.
+This is the first part of it, other things will be added later.
+You register as many events as you want as long as you trigger them in the library.
+To see how it's done, go the provided themes **functions.php** files ([default](https://github.com/bkader/ci-theme/blob/acb698e766475286ce941bcb5b8f2037ad0c8ae1/content/themes/default/functions.php#L56) and [semantic](https://github.com/bkader/ci-theme/blob/acb698e766475286ce941bcb5b8f2037ad0c8ae1/content/themes/semantic/functions.php#L55)) to see how it's done.
+Don't forget to take a look at master view files as well([default](https://github.com/bkader/ci-theme/blob/master/content/themes/default/views/_master/default.php) and [semantic](https://github.com/bkader/ci-theme/blob/master/content/themes/semantic/views/_master/default.php)).

 ### UPDATED
 **assets_url()** removed because it was kind of useless but the following methods were added:
 * get_theme_url()